 Cuan and Ethlin's deaths.
 Not that they happened, but that they'd brought Altenna with them when they happened.
 If you're going to catch the Distress Ball, catch it for yourself, not your three-year-old daughter.

 And miss out on having a Long Lost Sibling raised by the Enemy?
-Anyway Ethlin was only bringing Altenna to the country's border (she had planned join up with Sigurd too, but Cuan convinced her to go back for both of their sakes).
+Anyway, Ethlin was only bringing Altenna to the country's border (she had planned to join up with Sigurd too, but Cuan convinced her to go back for both of their sakes).

 Those damn paladins!

 Those damn paladins in chapter 2 of Seisen no Keifu.
 You'd think three fully promoted Augustrian knights could do a little better out there, especially considering they most likely trained under Eltosian himself.